Circumflegrea railway

 The Circumflegrea railway (sometimes also known as Line 5) is a commuter railway line that connects Naples city centre with the northern Phlegraean Fields, a suburban area located west of the city.
 The line is operated by the Ente Autonomo Volturno (EAV) company.

 History

 The line was projected in 1946 and works started in 1948.

 The construction proceeded very slowly, and the first section (from Napoli Montesanto to Soccavo) was not opened until 1962; the railway was extended in 1968 to Marina di Licola; the last part was built but remained abandoned.

 The complete railway was opened on 11 January 1986.

 Projects

-Construction started of a new short branch between Soccavo and Monte Sant′Angelo, but has stopped due to the lack of funds.